 Pulling the dish together

 The hardest part of this recipe is cutting open the spaghetti squash!
 Once you get through that step it's smooth sailing.
 If you have an instant pot and steam your squash in there, that saves you on about 30 minutes of prep time.
 Everything else is pretty much dump, mix, bake and enjoy!
-I hope you give this recipe a try because it's my new favorite side dish!
+I hope you give this baked spaghetti squash mac and cheese recipe a try because it's my new favorite side dish!

 Printable Recipe Card